gold star for USAHOF

 Named after the Mighty Ducks, the Mighty Ducks of Anaheim first took flight in 1993 as an Expansion Team in the same year as the Florida Panthers.
 The Ducks landed their first major star in Paul Kariya in 1996, and they would trade for another in Teemu Selanne.

-This list is up to the end of the 2022/23 season.
+This list is up to the end of the 2024/25 season.

 Note: Hockey lists are based on an amalgamation of tenure, traditional statistics, advanced statistics, playoff statistics and post-season accolades.

-Ryan Getzlaf played his entire career with the Anaheim Ducks, and when it was all said and done, he becmae the franchise leader in Points with 1,019, Assists (737), and is second all-time in Goals (282).
+Ryan Getzlaf played his entire career with the Anaheim Ducks, and when it was all said and done, he became the franchise leader in Points with 1,019, Assists (737), and is second all-time in Goals (282).

 One of the most gifted offensive players of his day, Paul Kariya, was the Fourth Overall Pick in 1993, and a year later, he was an All-Rookie for the Mighty Ducks of Anaheim.

-Corey Perry debuted in 2005 for the Ducks, two years after being drafted late in the First Round (28thOverall), and he would methodically improve annually to where he was one of the most rounded hockey players in the game.
+Corey Perry debuted with the Ducks in 2005, two years after being drafted late in the First Round (28th overall), and he methodically improved annually, becoming one of the most well-rounded hockey players in the game.

 Jean-Sebastian Giguere was a First Rounder by the Hartford Whalers in 1995, and he played there briefly before he was traded to Calgary.
 Giguere did not accomplish much as a Flame, so most people likely didn't think much of it when he was shipped off to the Mighty Ducks.
 The hockey world…

 Had Scott Niedermayer retired before he signed with the Mighty Ducks of Anaheim, he might have been a Hall of Famer as is.
-He had already won three Stanley Cups, and a Norris Trophy as a New Jersey Devil, but the Defenseman from Alberta had a lot left, and he removed…
+He had already won three Stanley Cups and a Norris Trophy as a New Jersey Devil, but the Defenseman from Alberta had a lot left, and he removed…

 Hampus Lindholm, to date, has only played for the Anaheim Ducks, the team that drafted him Sixth Overall in 2012.